xGalSa/wa_llm/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: ⚡️ Feature Request
-about: Suggest an idea for this project
+about: Suggest a feature you would like to see supported in Application.
-title: ''
+title: "⚡️ "
-labels: ''
+labels: ["enhancement"]
 assignees: ''

 ---